-Soaked Raw Nuts Done Right (Recipe plus Video How-to)Updated: April 14, 2017Snacks and Sweets, Videos
+How to Soak the 10 Most Popular Raw Nuts (Recipe plus Video How-to)Updated: July 01, 2017Snacks and Sweets, Videos

 Raw nuts are one food that everyone seems to agree are very healthy to eat!

-Whether you be a vegan, vegetarian, paleo, or someone who eats the standard American diet of burgers and fries, raw nuts are one food that all acknowledge is a good addition to the diet.
+Whether you are vegan, vegetarian, Paleo, or someone who eats the standard American diet of burgers and fries, raw nuts are one food that all acknowledge is a good addition to the diet.
 Here’s where the agreement about raw nuts ends.

 Raw Nuts are Seeds